-The brain consists of billions of neurons which mediate complex cognitive processes such as memory, attention, decision-making and consciousness.
-How can it be that such ´mental´ operations are implemented by the electrical activity of networks of communicating neurons?
-How can this collective network activity be explained from electrochemical processes that direct neuronal communication at the cellular and molecular level?
+The brain consists of billions of neurons which mediate complex cognitive processes such as perception, memory, decision-making and ultimately also consciousness.
+How can it be that these mental operations are implemented by the electrical activity of networks of communicating neurons?
+The Cognitive and Systems Neuroscience (CSN) group of SILS translates this overarching question into concrete research investigating the neurophysiological mechanisms underlying perception and cognition at the levels of neurons, networks, multi-area systems and behavior.